frobertpixto/blog/_posts/2024-06-24-i-am-not-a-programmer-or-a-coder-i-am-a-software-developer.md

 By accepting the immaturity of our profession, we can more easily maintain our vigilance to produce quality systems.

 That being said, the best solutions revolve around three points:
-- The choice of developers is as important as the casting of a movie.
+- Choosing developers is as important as the casting of a movie.
 Sometimes, not always, the chemistry is just right and the resulting synergy creates great solutions.
-- Produce small deliverables quickly, tested both technically and functionally.
+- Producing small deliverables quickly, tested both technically and functionally.
-- Be willing to partially or completely review any weak component.
+- Generating metrics and being ready to partially or completely review any weak component.